Global Geometry Is Not Enough for Vision Representations: Additional Discussion

 \subsection{Robustness to Architectural Covariates}

-Since the 21 encoders span different architectures, embedding dimension $D$ and parameter count vary across models.
-We verify that JER's predictive power is not reducible to these architectural covariates using partial correlation (\cref{tab:confound}).
-JER remains a significant predictor of binding after controlling for $D$ (partial $r=+0.48$, $p=0.034$) or parameter count (partial $r=+0.46$, $p=0.039$).
-A leave-one-out influence analysis confirms stability: 19 of 21 jackknife samples retain $p<0.05$.
+Since the 26 encoders span different architectures, embedding dimension $D$ and parameter count vary across models. \cref{tab:confound} reports JER--binding correlations under partial controls.
+The correlation is significant and remains so after partialing out $D$ or parameter count individually.